Famous Crime Scene

-Famous Crime Scene is a VH1 show that follows a documentary format.
+Famous Crime Scene was a VH1 show that follows a documentary format.
 This show exposes the evidence and the last moments of a celebrity and the subsequent chaos about their deaths; all this through the view of special investigators, and even exposes the point of view and details that only the ones present are able to give.

+Famous Crime Scene received positive reviews from critics, with praise for it design, role, and performance.
+Despite the positive reviews, Famous Crime Scene has never received a new season, due to lack of development.